Code-Institute-Submissions/Firstcommit/README.md

 As a web browser, I tested on Google Chrome, Firefox, Safari and IE (IE6 & IE7 not supported).
 Milestone Project

-## BUGs
-.
-YouTube icon color will be fixed.

 ## Credits
 The Bio summary is obtained from Wikipedia.